Anticyclones are regions of huge atmospheric pressure relative to the air in the surrounding regions.

-Anticyclones have slow and steady moving features.
-The mid-latitude anticyclones are divided into the cold and warm anticyclones.
+Anticyclones have slow and steady-moving features.
+The mid-latitude anticyclones are divided into cold and warm anticyclones.
 Subtropical anticyclones are generally warmer.

 Weather Conditions During Anticyclones

-Since anticyclones are associated with high pressure, they are responsible for bringing dry and unsettled weather, though it is mostly dependent on the weather of an area.
+Since anticyclones are associated with high pressure, they are responsible for bringing dry and unsettled weather, though it mostly depends on an area’s weather.

 The cold anticyclones normally form over the polar regions.
-Since the temperature condition is extremely low here, the air is not only cold but also dense.
+Since the temperature condition is deficient here, the air is not only cold but also dense.

 The warm anticyclones normally form over the areas of subtropical and tropical climates.
 Here the temperatures remain warm both at night and during the day.

-Weather tends to remain in this manner until the sun burns it away.
-However, during the winter season, fog and low stratus can persist for many days and can even stay for weeks if the cases are extreme.
+The weather tends to remain in this manner until the sun burns it away.
+However, fog and low stratus can persist for many days during the winter season and can even stay for weeks if the cases are extreme.

 Few or little clouds characterize summer anticyclones.
-Cases, when there is no cloud cover, plus the sun is extremely strong, it will be sweltering during the day.
+When there is no cloud cover, plus the sun is powerful, it will be sweltering during the day.

-Warm air rising from the ground is moist, and it can lead to heavy thunderstorms or hail storms.
+Warm air rising from the ground is moist, leading to heavy thunderstorms or hail storms.

 Cloudless skies characterize the anticyclones during the winter season.
 Here, temperature drop stands responsible for making the nights cool and days warm.
 In addition, frost and fog form at night.

-The systems of high pressure are known for the tiny pressure gradients, and the air pressure tends to change rapidly.
+High-pressure systems are known for tiny pressure gradients, and the air pressure tends to change rapidly.

 Anticyclones are larger than the areas of depression, and they can produce long periods of settled and calm weather.

-They are responsible for blocking the path of depression, and hence, slow down a bad weather condition.
+They are responsible for blocking the path of depression, and hence, slow down bad weather conditions.
 These are referred to as the Blocking Highs.

-To wrap it up, areas of high pressure are capable of forming anywhere and anytime, and it can change the weather to a great extent.
+To wrap it up, areas of high pressure can form anywhere and anytime, and it can change the weather to a great extent.